 AT&T building: an office building with 24 floors, height of 95.1m.
-Built in 1929, in the art deco style, the AT&T building in Denver has a stepped-back massing.
+Built-in 1929, in the art deco style, the AT&T building in Denver has a stepped-back massing.
 Terracotta tiles and granite from the Colorado area were used as cladding materials for it.
-In fact, mostly local materials have been used for its construction, including the steel.
+In fact, most local materials have been used for its construction, including steel.

 621, 17th street is an office building with 28 floors and a height of 127m.
 It was completed in 1957 and formerly known as ‘First Interstate Tower South.
 Designed by the firm Raymond Harry Ervin & Associates, it was built in the modern style and was the tallest building in Denver at the time of its completion.
 Today it is the office of EQ real estate.

 4. Brooks Tower

 Brooks Tower is a residential building with 42 floors and a height of 128m.
 It was the first high-rise residential building built in Denver in 1968.
 As usual, it was the tallest building at the time it was built.
 It was designed by architect Max Ratner.
 Being in downtown, Denver, today the residences which are now condominiums, offer a very convenient place to be.

 555, 17th street, an office building with 40 floors and a height of 155m, was formerly known as the Anaconda Tower and the Qwest Tower.
 The building was completed in 1978.
 It is a piece of modern architecture, designed by the firm Skidmore, Owings & Merrill.